CoNCHLab-Github/Eplink/README.md

 /project/6050199/alit/EpLink/Eplink/ISC-pipeline
 If you are sure that no other instances of snakemake are running on this directory, the remaining lock was likely caused by a kill signal or a power loss.
 It can be removed with the --unlock argument.
 ```
-As mentioned in the message above, if you are sure that no other snakemake instance is running in this directory you can unlock it by `snakemake --unlock` first and then run snakemake as per usual.
+As mentioned in the message above, if you are sure that no other snakemake instance is running in this directory you can unlock it by `snakemake --unlock` first, and then run snakemake as per usual.